zephyrproject-rtos/zephyr/doc/introduction/index.rst

 Zephyr offers a large and ever growing number of features including:

-**Optimized Device Driver Model**
-   Provides a consistent device model for configuring the drivers that are part of the platform/system and a consistent model for initializing all the drivers configured into the system and Allows the reuse of drivers across platforms that have common devices/IP blocks

 **Devicetree Support**
    Use of :ref:`devicetree <dt-guide>` to describe hardware.
    Information from devicetree is used to create the application image.

-**Native Networking Stack supporting multiple protocols** Networking support is fully featured and optimized, including LwM2M and BSD sockets compatible support.
-OpenThread support (on Nordic chipsets) is also provided - a mesh network designed to securely and reliably connect hundreds of products around the home.

-**Bluetooth Low Energy 5.0 support**
-   Bluetooth 5.0 compliant (ESR10) and Bluetooth Low Energy Controller support (LE Link Layer).
-Includes Bluetooth mesh and a Bluetooth qualification-ready Bluetooth controller.

-   * Generic Access Profile (GAP) with all possible LE roles.
-   * GATT (Generic Attribute Profile)
-   * Pairing support, including the Secure Connections feature from Bluetooth 4.2
-   * Clean HCI driver abstraction
-   * Raw HCI interface to run Zephyr as a Controller instead of a full Host stack
-   * Verified with multiple popular controllers
-   * Highly configurable

-   Mesh Support:

-   * Relay, Friend Node, Low-Power Node (LPN) and GATT Proxy features
-   * Both Provisioning bearers supported (PB-ADV & PB-GATT)
-   * Highly configurable, fitting in devices with at least 16k RAM

 **Virtual File System Interface with LittleFS and FATFS Support** LittleFS and FATFS Support,